Butler vs. Georgetown College Basketball BetMGM Promo Codes, Predictions & Picks - December 19

 Butler Performance Insights

-- The Bulldogs have a +161 scoring differential, topping opponents by 14.6 points per game.
-They're putting up 84.7 points per game to rank 26th in college basketball and are giving up 70.1 per contest to rank 160th in college basketball.
+- The Bulldogs outscore opponents by 14.6 points per game (scoring 84.7 points per game to rank 26th in college basketball while giving up 70.1 per outing to rank 160th in college basketball) and have a +161 scoring differential overall.

-- Butler wins the rebound battle by 2.8 boards on average.
-It collects 38.4 rebounds per game, which ranks 100th in college basketball, while its opponents pull down 35.6 per outing.
+- The 38.4 rebounds per game Butler averages rank 100th in college basketball, and are 2.8 more than the 35.6 its opponents grab per contest.

-- Butler connects on 8.6 three-pointers per game (84th in college basketball) at a 35.7% rate (95th in college basketball), compared to the 7.6 its opponents make while shooting 30.5% from deep.
+- Butler makes 8.6 three-pointers per game (84th in college basketball) at a 35.7% rate (95th in college basketball), compared to the 7.6 its opponents make while shooting 30.5% from beyond the arc.

-- The Bulldogs rank 42nd in college basketball by averaging 102.6 points per 100 possessions on offense, and defensively are 67th in college basketball, allowing 84.9 points per 100 possessions.
+- The Bulldogs' 102.6 points per 100 possessions on offense rank 42nd in college basketball, and the 84.9 points they allow per 100 possessions rank 67th in college basketball.

-- Butler wins the turnover battle by 1.8 per game, committing 10.9 (101st in college basketball) while its opponents average 12.7.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.